GabeScott/standard-works-vault/General Conference/1986 October - Presidents of the Church.md

 # Presidents of the Church

-*By Joseph Anderson - Emeritus Member of the First Quorum of the Seventy*
+By Elder Joseph Anderson - *Emeritus Member of the First Quorum of the Seventy*

 *Given in the October session of the 1986 General Conference*